microsoft/vscode-docs/docs/python/debugging.md

 1. Select the settings button (circled in the image above) or use the **Debug** > **Open configurations** menu command.

-1. In the list of debuggers that appears, select **Python**.
+1. If a list of debuggers appears, select **Python**.
+(The list appears only with older versions of VS Code and the Python extension.)

 1. The Python extension then creates and opens a `launch.json` file that contains number of pre-defined configurations.
-You can add custom configurations as well.
+You can modify configurations (to add arguments, for example), and also add custom configurations.

 The details of configuration properties are covered later in this article under [Standard configuration and options](#standard-configuration-and-options).
 Additional configurations are also described in this article under [Debugging specific app types](#debugging-specific-app-types).